saiprasadthalluri/DATA236_Group4_project/README.md

 # Description

-This Online Taxi Booking Web Application brings together the power of Django Rest Framework and React.js to create a feature-rich platform for both riders and drivers.
+This Uber Simulation Application brings together the power of Django Rest Framework and React.js to create a feature-rich platform for both riders and drivers.
 Users can seamlessly book rides, manage their trips, track routes through Mapbox integration, and experience a user-friendly interface built upon modern design principles using Tailwind CSS.

 # Features